Variance of the Number of Zeroes of Shift-Invariant Gaussian Analytic Functions: Justification for changing operations

 These are well-defined for $0<h_1<\delta_1$ and $0<h_2<\delta_2$, where $\delta_1,\delta_2$ are properly chosen numbers (we use here that almost surely, there are no zeroes on the vertical lines $\{t\}\times [a,a+\delta_1]$ and $\{s\}\times [b,b+\delta_2]$, as was explained in Section~\ref{sec: significant edges}).
 Notice that almost surely,

-Now relation~\eqref{eq: j2} can be understood as convergence in $L^1(\Pro)$ of the above limit.
+Our goal \ref{eq: j2} can be understood as convergence in $L^1(\Pro)$ of the above limit.
 This will follow if the family $\{ U(h_1,h_2) \}_{h_1,h_2}$ is uniformly integrable, i.e., if for every $\ep>0$ there exists $k>0$ such that for all relevant $h_1, h_2$ it holds that

 Uniform integrability, in turn, would follow from the following statement: \footnote{Indeed, suppose~\eqref{eq: uniform p bound} holds.
 Denoting by $q$ the number such that $\frac 1 p + \frac 1 q =1$, we apply H\"{o}lder's inequality to get: